 You can also find material from my specialised stock in the regular online auction at www.filateliapalvelu.com

-There are 500 Posts on this Blog but no advertising, no Pop Ups.Nothing on the Blog is cut & paste from other Blogs.
+There are over 500 Posts on this Blog but no advertising, no Pop Ups.Nothing on the Blog is cut & paste from other Blogs.

 Stefan Berger, the new expert for Armenia appointed by Germany's Bundes Philatelistscher Pruefer, is now open for submissions.
 He has a very expensive microscope: